Back to all posts

 AssemblyHunter.exe path=C:\Windows\Microsoft.NET\Framework64\v4.0.30319 exeonly=true getasmid=true getappid=true getuac=true signed=true

-For this demonstration, vulnerable ComSvcConfig.exe .Net assembly has been used as you can see below:
+For this demonstration, the vulnerable ComSvcConfig.exe .NET assembly has been used as you can see below:

-Once a .Net executable is figured out, next step is to trigger a sideload using AppDomain Manager Injection Triggers.
+Once a .NET executable is identified, the next step is to trigger a sideload using AppDomain Manager Injection.

 About: AppDomain Manager Injection

-AppDomainManager injection can be trigger in two possible ways:
+AppDomainManager injection can be triggered in two possible ways:

 1. Configuration File Method:

-• The first method involves creating a configuration file, typically named app.config or web.config, depending on the type of application.
+• Create a configuration file, typically named app.config or web.config, depending on the type of application.

-• Within the configuration file, you specify the assembly name and type of the custom AppDomain Manager using the appdomainManagerAssembly and appdomainManagerType properties.
+• Within the configuration file, specify the assembly name and type of the custom AppDomain Manager using the appDomainManagerAssembly and appDomainManagerType properties.

 • When the application starts, it reads the configuration file and automatically loads and uses the specified AppDomain Manager.